Kaley Cuoco Won’t Let Boyfriend Karl Cook Kiss Her!

 She also added that since they both have so much in common, they feel stronger and happier together.
 Kaley revealed that she goes on rather dorky dates with Cook and it is just like “a storybook ending” for them.

-“It’s funny, he’s either the one riding or it’s me, so we’re rarely doing it together,” she says.
+“It’s funny, he’s either the one riding or it’s me, so we’re rarely doing it together,” she said.
 “But recently we did go on a little trail ride date.
 It was adorable.
 We hadn’t really done that yet.
 One is usually cheering for the other so that was kind of cute to go out together.
 We totally held hands.
 It was very dorky!”

 The 8 Simple Rules star has previously dated Big Bang Theory co-star Johnny Galecki for two years until their breakup in December 2009.
 She is still great friends with Galecki.
 She was also engaged to addiction specialist Josh Resnik for one year before marrying tennis player Ryan Sweeting in December 2013.
 Kaley Cuoco and Ryan Sweeting divorce got finalized in May 2016.